+Propo sal Shares (1)

+Elect ion of Trustees

-Proposa I Common Shares Preferred Shares(1) Election n of Trustees 1(a) To elect three (3) Class III Trustees, to be elected by the holders of Common Shares and Preferred Shares, voting together as a single class.
-X X 1(b) To elect two (2) Trustees to be elected by the holders of Preferred Shares only, voting separately as a single class. Χ Ratifica ntion of Independent Registered Public Accounting F -irm 2 To ratify the selection of PricewaterhouseCoopers LLP ("PwC") as the Fund's independent registered public accounting firm for the fiscal year ending December 31, 2024.
-X X
+1(a) To elect three (3) Class III Trustees, to be elected by the holders of Common Shares and Preferred Shares, voting together as a single V V

+class. ٨ ٨

+1(b) To elect two (2) Trustees to be elected by the holders of Preferred Shares only, voting separately as a single class. Χ

-(1) Taxable Fund Preferred Shares ("TFP Shares") of the Fund are referred to herein as "Preferred Shares."
+(1) Variable Rate Demand Preferred Shares ("VRDP Shares") of the Fund are referred to herein as "Preferred Shares."

 On the matters coming before the Annual Meeting as to which a choice has been specified by shareholders on the enclosed WHITE proxy card, the shares will be voted accordingly.
-If a properly executed WHITE proxy card is returned and no choice is specified, the shares will be voted FOR the election of the Board's nominees for election as Class III Trustees listed in this Proxy Statement; FOR the election of the Board's nominees for election as Trustees elected by the holders of Preferred Shares only listed in this Proxy Statement (if you are a holder of Preferred Shares); and FOR the ratification of the selection of the Fund's independent registered public accounting firm.
-Shareholders of the Fund who execute proxies may revoke them at any time before they are voted by filing with the Fund a written notice of revocation, by delivering a duly executed WHITE proxy card bearing a later date, or by attending the Annual Meeting and voting in person.
+If a properly executed WHITE proxy card is returned and no choice is specified, the shares will be voted FOR the election of the Board's nominees for election as Class III Trustees listed in this Proxy Statement; and FOR the election of the Board's nominees for election as Trustees elected by the holders of Preferred Shares only listed in this Proxy Statement (if you are a holder of Preferred Shares).
+Shareholders of the Fund who execute proxies may revoke them at any time before they are voted by filing with the Fund a written notice of revocation, by delivering a duly executed WHITE proxy card bearing a later date, or by attending the Annual

+Meeting and voting in person.
 A prior proxy can also be revoked by voting again through the toll-free number or the internet address listed in the WHITE proxy card.
 Merely attending the Annual Meeting, however, will not revoke any previously submitted proxy.